Beautiful Ruins in the Heart of the English Countryside

 Kenilworth Castle History

 The Castle was built over several centuries and has been linked to some of the most famous names in English history.
 It is thought that the original structure dates back to Saxon times which where most likely destroyed during the Saxon wars with the Danes.
-However the oldest part still standing dates back to 1120, After the Norman Conquest Kenilworth Castle became property of the crown and around 1129 King Henry I gave it too a Norman noble Geoffrey de Clinton who was the Treasurer and Chief of Justice of England at the time.
+However the oldest part still standing dates back to 1120.
+After the Norman Conquest, it became property of the crown and around 1129 King Henry I gave it to a Norman noble Geoffrey de Clinton who was the Treasurer and Chief of Justice of England at the time.

-Over the years the castle expanded, eventually the castle was seen to be too much of a powerful stronghold and was confiscated by Henry II who developed the site into one of the greatest fortresses in England.
+Over the years the castle expanded, eventually the castle was seen to be too much of a powerful stronghold and was confiscated by Henry II.
+He then developed the site into one of the greatest fortresses in England.
 In 1244 King Henry III gave the castle to the Earl of Leicester, Simon de Montfort who was also married to the Kings sister Eleanor.
 Although de Montfort was French he is remembered in history as one of the founders of English democracy.
 He was a leading rebel in the Baron’s War against the Kings increasing taxation system.
-Kenilworth Castle became the site of a siege that remains the longest in English history as the rebels held out inside the castle for six months against Royal forces.
+Kenilworth Castle became the site of a siege that remains the longest in English history!
+The rebels held out inside the castle for six months against Royal forces.
 The siege was only ended after the Barons finally surrendered due to being overcome with disease and famine.

 In 1649 the castle, like many others at the time were deliberately destroyed by parliamentary forces and after the civil war it was abandoned.
 However today you can still get a sense of what the castle was like in its heyday.